dduyg/radiant-reverberations/README.md

 These points, often referred to as "samples," represent a subset of the surface.
 By sampling irradiance at these representative points, the renderer can estimate the overall lighting conditions more efficiently.
 This helps optimize computational resources while maintaining visual accuracy.

-So essentially, the basic idea behind irradiance sampling is to estimate the amount of incoming light at a specific point on a surface by sampling multiple directions around that point and calculating the average irradiance.
+So basically, the idea behind irradiance sampling is to estimate the amount of incoming light at a specific point on a surface by sampling multiple directions around that point and calculating the average irradiance.